"What do you do when your hands are

 "I'm where I need to be.
 You're walking west along the south edge of town.
 There's a dead end coming up on your left through that group of trees, don't miss it."

-When they reached the trees they turned down the narrow street that was nearly hidden in the shadows of the pines.
-The curving hill to the south and west of them loomed closer, gaining a detail it had lacked when they had been at the bus stop on the opposite side of the village.
+When they reached the trees, they turned down the narrow street that was nearly hidden in the shadows of the pines.
+The curving hill to the south and west of them loomed closer, gaining a detail it had lacked when they had been at the bench on the opposite side of the village.